downdrafted/InstructCoT/README.md

 | `infer_instructcot.py` | Inference: AIS routing + entropy-gated CoT-skipping at generation time |
 | `sample_data/sample.jsonl` | A 5-row example in the exact InstructCoT-200K schema, for a quick end-to-end smoke test with no external data or network access |

 Every file with training/inference logic has a **stub path** (a tiny synthetic CPU model, for verifying that AIS → ICA → PCC → loss → backward all run correctly) and a **real path** (an actual VLM on GPU).
 Stub runs print a `[smoke] ...
-PASSED` line ending in *"plumbing checks, not results"* — that phrasing is intentional: passing a stub smoke test confirms the code runs, not that it reproduces any accuracy number from the paper.
+PASSED` line ending in *"plumbing checks, not results"*: passing a stub smoke test confirms the code runs, not that it reproduces any accuracy number from the paper.

 ## Installation